-Rosemary Mueller, M.P.H., RDN, LDN, Clinical Dietitian at Northwest Community Healthcare Wellness Center
+Rosemary Weaver, MPH, RDN, LDN, Clinical Dietitian at Northwest Community Healthcare Wellness Center

 Thanksgiving is almost here — the official start to the holiday eating season.
 If you want to ring in the New Year without some additional pounds, it’s good to have a game plan.
 Try incorporating these offensive strategies and defensive moves.

 Pass on second helpings.
 Limit yourself to a single, reasonably sized portion.

 Have one non-caloric/non-alcoholic drink for every alcoholic one, and drink water in between; limit to two servings of alcohol per holiday.

 For women, the limit is four to five starch choices; six to seven for men.
 Count each serving of bread, stuffing, potatoes, corn or small dessert serving as one starch.
 You’ll feel less bloated and save carbs as well as calories.

 That’s when your stomach is uncomfortably full.
 Make up your mind to stop eating and push your plate away before this happens.
 Tip: You won’t feel full until about 20 minutes has elapsed, so take your time with eating.
 Talk, put your fork down between bites and sip your water.

 You should run from the kitchen if you have to sample every leftover while you’re packaging it up.
 Assist with another job instead.